The Boy's Own Paper: Contents

-The contents usually included adventure stories and stories about public school life; notes on how to practise nature study, sports and games; instructions for how to make items including canoes; puzzles and essay competitions.
+The contents usually included adventure stories and stories about public-school life; notes on how to practise nature study, sports and games; instructions for how to make items (including canoes); puzzles and essay competitions.
 One of the stories in the opening issue was "My First Football Match", the first of many by Talbot Baines Reed set in public schools (Reed, who had not in fact attended such a school, later became the paper's first assistant editor); and the first volume's serials included "From Powder Monkey to Admiral, or The Stirring Days of the British Navy".
-In the same volume, Captain Matthew Webb contributed an account of how he swam the English Channel.
+In the same volume, Captain Matthew Webb contributed an account of how he had swum the English Channel in 1875.

 In its first decade the paper promoted the British Empire as the zenith of civilisation and reflected the attitudes towards other races which were taken for granted in Britain at the time.
 In 1885, for example, it described its vision of "the typical negro":

 "The arm is two inches longer in proportion than that of a Caucasian, and the hands hang level with the kneecaps; the facial angle is seventy as against eighty three, the brain weighs thirty five as against forty five; the skull is much thicker ... there is no growth in intelligence once manhood is reached."

-Readers frequently wrote in with questions to the paper: answers to these letters to the Editor were included in each edition although the original letter was never printed, leaving the reader to guess what the original question might have been.
+Readers frequently wrote in with questions to the paper: answers to these letters to the Editor featured in each edition, although the original letter was never printed, leaving readers to guess what the original question might have been.
 The responses given were often crushingly acerbic and to the point.

 Contributors

 This plate appeared in the 36th The Boy's Own Annual (1913–1914), and is based on the painting A Very Gallant Gentleman by John Charles Dollman.
 It depicts the last moments of Lawrence Oates.

 Many prominent authors and personalities contributed to the paper.
 W. G. Grace wrote for several issues, as did Sir Arthur Conan Doyle, Jules Verne and R. M. Ballantyne.
 Robert Baden-Powell, founder of the Scout Movement, was a regular columnist and urged readers "to live clean, manly and Christian lives".
 Less well-known writers included E. E. Bradford, W. E. Cule, Sid G. Hedges, William Gordon Stables and Hugh Pembroke Vowles.
 Edward Whymper contributed engravings (including the masthead).
 Gilbert Davey, who went on to publish Fun with Radio introduced many youngsters to a career in radio and electronics.

-Between 1941 and 61 there were 60 issues with stories about Biggles written by W. E. Johns.
+Between 1941 and 1961 there were 60 issues with stories about Biggles written by W. E. Johns.

 In the 1960s other occasional contributors included Isaac Asimov and the astronomer Patrick Moore, who contributed several articles about the Solar System and would answer questions on astronomical matters in the "You Ask Us" section of the paper.